cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-5-simulation-video-5.md

     \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: JDmNvQj0I5A
 ---
-This video introduces the physical situation of the Antamina Copper mine project in the Andes.
+This video introduces the physical situation of the Antamina copper mine project in the Andes.